7 Finance Internships for High School Students in Chicago

 Timeline: Summer

-CSBI provides a six-week paid internship program to Chicago high school students each summer.
-These internships take place at various banks, law firms, accounting and engineering firms throughout the Loop and business districts.
-In conjunction with a 24-hour workweek, students attend half-day classroom seminars and workshops each week where they learn about the financial markets, attend seminars given by successful business executives, and participate in team-building programs.
+Chicago Business Institute provides a six-week paid internship program to Chicago high school students each summer.
+These internships take place at various banks, law firms, and accounting and engineering firms throughout the Loop and business districts.
+In conjunction with a 24-hour workweek, students attend half-day classroom seminars and workshops each week where they learn about financial markets, attend seminars given by successful business executives, and participate in team-building programs.

 Location: Chicago, IL